 Each institution must maintain a report of all gifts received by the institution and its cooperative organizations through private donations under procedures established by the USG Chief Fiscal Officer.

 Each President is authorized to execute those documents necessary to provide proper fiscal management of those funds accepted under this authorization and, at his or her discretion, to further delegate the authority to execute such documents to the Chief Business Officer of the institution.

 The Board of Regents considers the naming of a place or an academic unit in honor of an individual, corporation, foundation, or organization to be one of the highest and most distinct honors that it can bestow.
 Namings may be authorized for outstanding and distinguished service, for philanthropic giving, or for both.
 The President of each institution should ensure that the proposed naming is consistent with the interest of the institution and the USG and is commensurate with the level of service or philanthropic giving from the person, persons, group, or groups for which the naming will be made.
 Namings authorized without associated fund raising should be the exception.

-Naming of colleges and schools of all USG institutions and all real estate, facilities, and property owned or leased by the USG, including facilities constructed, donated, or acquired by affiliated organizations of the institutions, requires prior authorization by the Chancellor, the USG Chief Administrative Officer, and the Board of Regents.
-All proposed namings shall be submitted to the USG Chief Administrative Officer who shall distribute the proposal for integrated review and, in conjunction with the Chancellor, submit the request to the Board of Regents for approval.
+Naming of colleges and schools of all USG institutions and all real estate, facilities, and property owned or leased by the USG, including facilities constructed, donated, or acquired by affiliated organizations of the institutions, requires prior authorization by the Chancellor, the USG Chief Operating Officer, and the Board of Regents.
+All proposed namings shall be submitted to the USG Chief Operating Officer who shall distribute the proposal for integrated review and, in conjunction with the Chancellor, submit the request to the Board of Regents for approval.